inet-framework/inet-framework.github.io/MailingList.md

 </ul>

-If you are interested in INET more than just doing a quick simulation with it, we definitely recommend you to sign up.
+If you are interested in INET more than just doing a quick simulation with it, we definitely recommend you sign up.
 Google Groups has the advantage that it can function both as a mailing list and as an online forum.

 **Important:** When signing up, please write one or two sentences about your motivation,